How does "online registration" work?

 tuition and in some cases also meals and camping; and partial scholarships.

-meals and camping, and pay as much as you can towards tuition, and we cover the rest.
+meals and camping, and pay as much as you can towards tuition, and we cover the rest up to half of your total cost.

 To apply for a partial scholarship, fill out a registration form, entering the amount